modyo/modyo-docs/docs/platform/insights/data-studio.md

     ![Data studio](/assets/img/insights/9.png)

-    Choose the desired account and under “Tables” select “Url Impression”
+    Choose the desired account and under "Tables" select "Url Impression"

     ![Data studio](/assets/img/insights/10.png)

-    Click on “Connect” to continue and then “Add to report”
+    Click on "Connect" to continue and then "Add to report"

-    Repeat this process for the next data source and in “Table” select “Site impression”
+    Repeat this process for the next data source and in "Table" select "Site impression"

 6. Copy the report with your data

     Once all of the new data sources have been created double-check that the new sources are mapped to the corresponding original data source.

-    To finish, click on “Copy Report”.
+    To finish, click on "Copy Report".

 **Still have questions?**